webfm/defect-app/sync.md

     For defect updated on the server and updated on the iPad, leave the changes

-    For each defect check update need to be separated into two portions
+    For each defect check update need to be separated into three portions
         1) status update
+        2) documents
-        2) other defect data include defect fields (from template), assignee, due date
+        3) other defect data include defect fields (from template), assignee, due date

 For example for a defect status and field (assignee) has been updated on the server and the defect field (description, due date) has been updated on the iPad then in step 2 update the status of the iPad defect (the defect is still valid and will need to be pushed to the server later)

+When sync documents, we need to sync individual documents in a defect.

+    1) Any new document added on the server, download it to the iPad
+    2) Any document removed on the server, remove it on the iPad (regardless of whether the document annotation has changed or not)
+    3) After step 1 and 2 is done, any new document on the iPad, upload it to the iPad
+    4) Any document changed on the iPad (added annotation), upload it to the ipad (sync.md#UPLOAD-UPDATED-DOCUMENT)
+    5) Any document deleted on the ipad, remove it on the server

 Step 3
 ------